Traditions of Texas A&M University: Honoring the deceased

 In keeping with the idea that all current students and alumni comprise a family, Aggies have created two traditions to honor members of the Aggie family who have died.
 Aggie Muster is held annually to honor any current students or alumni who died during the previous year, while Silver Taps is held monthly as a special tribute to deceased current students.

 According to the Houston Chronicle, "perhaps the best, most meaningful Aggie tradition of all is one you wish never happened."
 While students at many schools prize their individuality, "Aggies are all about unity and loyalty.
 When an Aggie falls, the family comes together to remember."
 This remembrance occurs annually on April 21 as Aggies observe Muster, a solemn event to honor current students and alumni who died during the previous year.
 Over 300 Musters are held around the world, with the largest taking place at Reed Arena on the Texas A&M University campus.
 All Muster ceremonies feature the Roll Call for the Absent.
 As the names of the deceased Aggies are called, a family member or friend answers "Here," and lights a candle, to symbolize that although their loved one is not present in body, his or her spirit will shine forever.

 The first Aggie Muster was held June 26, 1883, seven years after the school opened.
 Rather than a memorial service, the event was intended as a reunion to allow alumni to gather and remember their college days.
 During the day, the alumni also established a "Roll Call for the Absent" to honor their classmates who could not attend.
 In 1889, the gathering was moved to April 21 and became an official school holiday, set aside for the annual cadet track and field competition.
-On April 21, 1903, the tradition evolved into a celebration of Texas's victory at the battle of San Jacinto.
+On April 21, 1903, the tradition evolved into a celebration of Texas's victory at the Battle of San Jacinto.
 Gatherings would include field games and banquets so Aggies could reflect on their days in Aggieland.

 The field day events were cancelled in 1922, although alumni were still expected to congregate annually for camaraderie and to remember their fellow Aggies.
 The March 1923 Texas Aggie urged, "If there is an A&M man in one-hundred miles of you, you are expected to get together, eat a little, and live over the days you spent at the A&M College of Texas."
-The event received worldwide attention during World War II, when 25 Aggies "mustered" during the battle for the island of Corregidor.
+The event received worldwide attention during and after World War II – first, when 25 Aggies "mustered" during the battle for the island of Corregidor at the entrance of Manila Bay in the Philippines, and then when 128 Aggies mustered on Corregidor on April 21, 1946 – the first postwar Muster.
+The same day, General Douglas MacArthur sent a message to Texas A&M on that date, praising the bravery of their soldiers who had given their lives on Corregidor and elsewhere.